nrfconnect/sdk-nrf/doc/nrf/ug_thread_tools.rst

 ********

 `wpantund`_ is a utility for providing a native IPv6 interface to a Network Co-Processor.
-When working with Thread, it is used for the interaction with the application by the following samples:
+When working with Thread, it is used for interacting with the application by the following samples:

 * :ref:`ot_coprocessor_sample`